 We make estimates and judgments in determining the need for a provision for income taxes, including the estimation of our taxable income or loss for each full fiscal year.
+In 2016, we adopted ASU 2016-09, Improvements to Employee Share-Based Payment Accounting.
+The adoption of this standard had no impact on our financial statements for 2016.

 We have accumulated significant deferred tax assets that reflect the tax effects of net operating loss and tax credit carryovers and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Realization of certain deferred tax assets is dependent upon future earnings.
 We are uncertain about the timing and amount of any future earnings.
 Accordingly, we offset these deferred tax assets with a valuation allowance.

 We may in the future determine that certain deferred tax assets will likely be realized, in which case we will reduce our valuation allowance in the period in which such determination is made.
 If the valuation allowance is reduced, we may recognize a benefit from income taxes in our statement of operations in that period.

 We classify interest recognized pursuant to our deferred tax assets as interest expense, when appropriate.